georgemitenkov/GSoC-2020/README.md

 4. **SPIR-V function and module conversions**

-   These patches allow to convert `spv.func` and its control attributes, return ops and include a basic conversion of `spv.module` op.
+   These patches allow to convert `spv.func` and its control attributes, return operations and include a basic conversion of `spv.module` operation.

    Patches: